Center for Inquiry: ScienceSaves

 ScienceSaves is a nationwide pro-science campaign to generate an appreciation for the role of science.
 National Science Appreciation Day started in 2022 and is part of the ScienceSaves initiative and happens annually on March 26.
 In 2022, CFI got proclamations declaring March 26 as National Science Appreciation Day from more than a dozen states.

+Teacher Institute for Evolutionary Science

+This program provides teachers with tools to teach evolution.

 Richard Dawkins Award

 The Richard Dawkins Award is an annual award that was presented by the Atheist Alliance of America up until July 2019, when it moved to the Center for Inquiry (CFI).
-According to the CFI press release "The recipient will be a distinguished individual from the worlds of science, scholarship, education or entertainment, who publicly proclaims the values of secularism and rationalism, upholding scientific truth wherever it may lead".
+According to the CFI press release, "The recipient will be a distinguished individual from the worlds of science, scholarship, education or entertainment, who publicly proclaims the values of secularism and rationalism, upholding scientific truth wherever it may lead".
 The award has been presented since 2003, and is named after Richard Dawkins, an English evolutionary biologist who was named the world's top thinker in a 2013 reader's poll of Prospect magazine.